 Chaotic Good characters do what their conscience tells them to for the greater good.
 They do not care about following society’s rules, they care about doing what’s right.

-A Chaotic Good character will speak up for, and help, those who are being needlessly oppressed because of arbitrary rules and laws.
+A Chaotic Good character will speak up for, and help, those who are being needlessly controlled because of arbitrary rules and laws.
 They do not like seeing people being told what to do for nonsensical reasons.
-A Chaotic Good character does not trust the legal system to protect Good people and punish Evil people.
+A Chaotic Good character does not trust the legal system to protect Good people and bring Evil people to justice.

 These characters will break the rules to do what’s right and may rebel against authority try to bring about societal change.